-Homrich Berg is a Georgia-based financial advisory firm that provides financial planning and investment management services mostly to individuals and high net worth individuals.
-The firm has about 60 advisors on staff overseeing the firm’s nearly $7 billion in assets under management (AUM).
+Homrich Berg is an Atlanta-based financial advisory firm that provides financial planning and investment management services.
+It works mostly with high net worth individuals, although it has many clients who are not in the high net worth category.
 Homrich Berg takes a team-based approach to serving its clients, assigning three to four employees to each account.

 Atlanta, GA 30326